 - Don't eat mindlessly in front of the TV.

-deprive yourself of foods you love – just don't overdo it.
+- Don't deprive yourself of foods you love – just don't overdo it.

-eat in bed or on the sofa.
+- Don't eat in bed or on the sofa.
 Eat at the kitchen table.
-Stop emotional eating by
+Stop emotional eating by eating in the same place all the time.

-your body with respect: nourish it, move it around, listen to it, and pamper
+- Treat your body with respect: nourish it, move it around, listen to it, and pamper it.
+Tune in to your body to stop emotional eating.

-Identify the triggers that push you over the line and make you want to eat
+- Look for connections between the events in your day and your cravings for food.
+Identify the triggers that push you over the line and make you want to eat mindlessly (eg, fights with your partner or child).

-with your triggers.
-If you can't cut them from your life entirely, find better
+- Deal with your triggers.
+If you can't cut them from your life entirely, find better ways to cope with your feelings.
+Eating mindlessly makes things worse.

 Controlling emotional easy is not an easy proposition.
 If it were, than why do so many of us struggle with it?
 It defies reason so far as I'm concerned.
 So many of us are educated, rational people - emotional eating is like temporary insanity.
 Take it one day at a time, and learn to be more forgiving of yourself.
 Remember, each day is a new opportunity.
 After all, we're only human, right?